 We used different temporal frameworks and different methodologies (descriptive statistics, frequentist methods and stochastic modelling) to investigate the sequence of the development of eczema, wheeze and rhinitis from infancy to early adulthood.
 Figure E4 provides a schematic overview of the results.
 Across all cohorts and time points, single conditions were considerably more prevalent than any co-occurrence.
 The combination of two diseases in the same individual occurred as frequently as expected by chance (apart from wheeze+rhinitis which occurred more frequently from mid-childhood onwards).
 Although the prevalence of E+W+R multimorbidity was low (2-4% by adolescence), a consistent finding was that this pattern was more prevalent in all study populations than by chance, and was stable from early school- age (e.g., in the IoW cohort in which data collection spanned to age 26 years, the proportion of participants with E+W+R multimorbidity remained at ~3% from age 4 years to adulthood).

 We identified considerable variation in the timing of onset and remission, persistence and intermittence of symptoms.
 All methods led to similar conclusions, including the observation that most children with early-life eczema did not develop wheeze and/or rhinitis, and of those who experienced all three symptoms in the observation period, very few followed a sequence described as the “atopic march”.
 Sequence mining of individual trajectories highlighted the vast heterogeneity in individual-level symptom development, and no single pattern dominated, with different trajectories leading to multimorbidity.
-Whilst children with early-life eczema had a higher risk of developing multimorbidity then those with early wheeze, the attributable risk for an individual child with early-life eczema was small.
+Whilst children with early-life eczema had a higher risk of developing multimorbidity than those with early wheeze, the attributable risk for an individual child with early-life eczema was small.
 This dynamic of change was confirmed by LMM, in that children had higher risk of transitioning to the Multimorbidity state from Eczema than from Wheeze state, but those in Eczema state were more likely to remain in the same state than to transition to Multimorbidity.
 Our results suggest that the relationship between atopic diseases fits a multimorbidity framework in which no single disease holds priority over any of the co-occurring conditions (34).

 There may be a genetic predisposition for developing multimorbidity, and FLG may be important locus.
 FLG was not associated with early-life transient eczema, or with eczema persistence as a single disease.
 However, we showed a consistent association of FLG with persistent multimorbidity (i.e., all patterns leading to coexistence of all 3 symptoms in the same individual), which is consistent with 2 previous studies (18, 35).
 It is tempting to speculate that genotyping patients with early-life eczema (particularly those with co-occurring wheeze) for FLG mutations could help identify children who may benefit from interventions targeted at prevention of multimorbidity.